Building on the techniques developed in action “DIY instrument making/hacking”, a pilot program will be implemented to schools in Greece and the UK.

-A free event aimed at children and families, Electro-Cricket allowed participants to make complex beats, rhythms, pops, clicks and chirps with a DIY musical instrument.
-Working together, an orchestra of ‘relay-based oscillators’ were created, using everyday objects to amplify and change the sound of the instrument.
+A free event aimed at children and families, Electro-Cricket allows participants to make complex beats, rhythms, pops, clicks and chirps with a DIY musical instrument.
+Working together, an orchestra of ‘relay-based oscillators’ is been created, using everyday objects to amplify and change the sound of the instrument.

 Queen’s Building, De Montfort University

-In October 2017, members of Dirty Electronics (John Richards and Jim Frize) provided a drop-in workshop on Motor Music: hand-cranked synthesisers and noisemakers, powered by kinetic energy!
+In October 2017, members of Dirty Electronics (John Richards and Jim Frize) provide a drop-in workshop on Motor Music: hand-cranked synthesisers and noisemakers, powered by kinetic energy!

-This workshop addressed high school and lyceum students, set out to present a sequence of units examining improvised music and introducing students to ways of assembling, making and playing musical instruments.
-The workshop closed with a concert performed by the participants themselves.
+This workshop led by John Richards, presents a sequence of units examining improvised music and introducing students to ways of assembling, making and playing musical instruments.